Lung Cancer Risk in the Navy

 Compensation for Veterans

-Veterans who have been diagnosed with a form of occupational lung cancer may be able to make a legal claim for compensation.
+Veterans who have been diagnosed with a form of occupational lung cancer on duty may be able to make a legal claim for compensation.
 Compensation can cover things like medical bills and other expenses caused by the veteran’s diagnosis.

 Veterans or their families who file a personal injury or wrongful death lawsuit won’t be suing the military, the federal government, or the VA.
 Instead, the case will hold the companies who manufactured the contaminated products responsible for their long-term effects.
 Additionally, your veteran’s benefits will not be put at risk by speaking with an attorney or filing a case.